esterkimx/mpvsync/README.md

 Usage
 -----
 You need one mpv instance running as the server and others as the clients.
-After the installation mpvsync will listening on the port *32923*.
+By default mpvsync will listen to the port *32923*.
 Try
 ```
 $ mpv --script-opts=mpvsync-enabled=yes <input-file>
 ```

-After loading the file it should be paused and showing "Waiting for clients" on-screen message.
+After loading the file it should be paused and showing `"Waiting for clients"` on-screen message.
-You can specify port with the *mpvsync-port* option (note that to pass options to scripts mpv uses the *--script-opts* option):
+You can specify port with the *mpvsync-port* option (note that to pass options to scripts mpv uses the *--script-opts* key):
 ```
 $ mpv --script-opts=mpvsync-enabled=yes,mpvsync-port=58785 <input-file>
 ```